 Pila Bike Park, Italy

 Pila was the first resort in the Aosta Valley to build a downhill track, located just 30 minutes through the Mt Blanc tunnel this one is a must.
 There are now some serious tracks here from the World Cup track to the European IXS track.
 Both are steep, fast and rocky with the ability to challenge the very best of riders.
-Pila is also famous for its 11km, 1700 meter drop in altitude track running from it’s mid station down into the town of Aosta itself.
+Pila is also famous for its Rientro trail, an 11km monster that drops 1200m that runs from mid station down into the town of Aosta itself.
 With varied terrain from mud, dust, berms, roots, steps and so on this is one of the longest and most fun tracks we have ever ridden.
 Go to Pila, It’s rad, they also do amazing pizza and coffee.

-La Thuile is the new go to destination for Enduro riding in the Alps
+La Thuile is the go to destination for Enduro riding in the Alps

-La Thuile - NOW this place is the new go to destination in the Italian Alps for Enduro mountain biking.
-The trails in La Thuile are insane thanks to the guys at La Thuile MTB and also the Enduro World series trail builders who have brought this Enduro riding mecca to life.
-There is something for everyone in La Thuile from fast flowing blue trails that blast down the mountain to savagely steep, rocky double black trails that will test the best in the world.
+La Thuile - this place is the go to destination in the Italian Alps for Enduro mountain biking.
+The trails in La Thuile are insane thanks to the guys at La Thuile MTB and the push from 3 rounds of the Enduro World Series, this Enduro riding mecca has been brought to life.
+This is no place for a beginner though with two blue flow trails and the rest graded red and black.
+The natural nature of the trails mean many of the reds would border on black in other parks.

 Our favourite it Cambogia.
 This is a 3.8km trail the decends 700 metres down the mountain and it is unreal.
-Cambogia starts at the top of a 2 minute push up with the most incredible back drop of Mt Blanc and the surround mountain, it decends down a rocky, grassy ridge then drop into some steep technical rock before continuing another 500 metres down the hill through woods and technical single track.
-Another epic trail in la Thuile is La Serva, this is a 5.1k long trail with a 729 metre decent and will blow your Enduro MTB socks off.
-Get this day trip booked asap it's one of the best days riding a mountain bike you will ever have.
+Cambogia starts at the top of a 2 minute push up with the most incredible back drop of the glacier d'assaly and the surrounding mountains.
+It decends down a rocky, grassy ridge then drop into some steep tech before continuing another 500 metres down the hill through woods and rooty single track.
+Another epic trail in la Thuile is La Tour, this is a 5.1k long trail with a 729 metre descent and will blow your Enduro MTB socks off.
+Get this day trip booked it's one of the best days riding a mountain bike you will ever have.

 La Thuile is an Enduro mountain bike mecca...